GaloisInc/e2eviv/resources/Capstone/mobile_verifiable_voting.md

 # Galois Proposed Project 1 #

+Note to the reader: this proposal and its sister were not received by CMU early enough to be used as a Capstone project.
+Also, the speculation about developing a Remotegrity variant at Galois was scrapped due to the pushback from the E2E-VIV team on developing such a system witnessed during the E2E-VIV project.

 ## Mobile Verifiable Voting ##

 Design and develop a remote verifiable voting application that runs on